appseconnect/docs/_posts/Transformation/Mapping Techniques/Quickstart/2018-09-17-basic-of-source-destination-mapping.md

 6. Click on the Submit option after the mapping is done in that attribute.
 Similarly other attributes can also be mapped.

-**Note: If value mapping is required, select the options as required from the lookup type drop down option.
+**Note: If lookup mapping is required, select the options as required from the lookup type drop down option.
-And click on its enable checkbox**
+And click on the checkbox**

 **Note: The user can enable and disable the attribute mappings.
 The `Disabling Mapping` feature is not available for the attributes with the primary key.**

-For more details on Attribute Mapping [click here](steps-to-cutomize-prebuilt-mapping)
+For more details on Attribute Mapping [click here](/transformation/steps-to-cutomize-prebuilt-mapping/)